The affiliate marketing space can feel pretty crowded at times.

 And that’s also something we can help you with.

-In fact, you can attend a 2-hour web class that shows you how to set up your first profitable niche site.
+In fact, you can attend our free training that shows you how to set up your first profitable niche site.

 A site that could make money for you and your family for years to come.